 Scholars and students in communication, intercultural/international studies, and related areas will find much to consider in this work

-"…Cultures in Conversation, discusses the complex interrelationships among culture, conversation, and context.
+"…Reporting Cultures, discusses the complex interrelationships among culture, conversation, and context.
 Through this discussion, Carbaugh highlights the necessity of deeper intercultural awareness and understanding as a prerequisite to effective communication.
 Carbaugh is highly successful not only in his endeavor to highlight the impact of culture on conversation but also in his illustration of the ethnographic approach to the study of intercultural communication.
 For those not familiar with nonquantitative approaches to the study of culture, this text provides a good introduction to one form of ethnographic analysis.
 The book can serve as a good accompaniment to any research methods course in psychology.
 In addition to providing an example of one form of qualitative analysis, the book is a necessary inclusion for anyone conducting intercultural or international research."

 "…the ease with which Carbaugh presents his arguments about culture and his conviction about his methodology leave the reader with the sense that there is intrinsic value to studying cultural moments, that more researchers should undertake this endeavor through his methodological orientation….Carbaugh does not merely translate cultural moments for his reader; instead, he guides the reader through this process and makes them a stakeholder in its outcome."

 —The Review of Communication

 "At a time when our contemporary world seems to be characterized and confused by reactivity, Carbaugh's book offers insight on the ways in which alternate systems of being, living, relating, and speaking take place in human interactions.
 Going beyond generalizations in exploring cultural communication, Carbaugh demonstrates the interdependence of culture and conversation through a rich collection of culturally situated encounters.
 His writing expands our imagination, stimulates our minds, and touches the hearts and souls of his readers."